Naa’Waya’Sum Gardens

 In the immediate area surrounding the cafe and carving studio, visitors can enjoy the ornamental gardens, which include a totem pole, medicinal plants, modern sculptures, and water features.

-When the gardens reopen to the public, visitors will be able to learn about Nuu-chah-nulth art, culture, and legal systems through tours, talks, and scheduled programming.
+This is a place where visitors can learn about Nuu-chah-nulth art, culture, and knowledge systems through tours, talks, and scheduled programming.